nikbearbrown/python-programming/chapters/05-loops.md

 - Add a constraint: "Answer including criticisms or limits of John Backus's framework."

 What changes?
 What gets better?
 What gets worse?

+---

+## Exercises

+**Warm-up**

+1. Write a `while` loop that counts from 10 down to 1 and prints each number.
+Verify it prints exactly ten numbers.

+2. Write a `for` loop using `range()` that prints every third number from 0 to 20 — that is, 0, 3, 6, 9, ..., 18.

+3. Using a `for` loop and an accumulator, calculate the sum of the integers 1 through 100. (`range(1, 101)` gives you 1 through 100.)

+**Application**

+4. You have a list of daily temperatures: `[72, 68, 75, 71, 69, 74, 76]`.
+Calculate the average temperature using a `while` loop, an accumulator for the sum, and a counter for the number of elements.

+5. Write a program that iterates through the string `"programming"` and counts how many vowels (a, e, i, o, u) appear.
+Use an accumulator and a `for` loop.

+6. Given the list `[2, 3, 5, 7, 11, 12, 13]`, use a loop with `break` to find and print the first even number greater than 10.
+If no such number exists, print a message saying so.

+**Synthesis**

+7. **FizzBuzz.** Using a `for` loop, print numbers from 1 to 30.
+Replace multiples of 3 with "Fizz", multiples of 5 with "Buzz", and multiples of both with "FizzBuzz".
+Check the combined case first.

+8. **Prime finder.** Write a program that finds all prime numbers less than 50.
+A prime is only divisible by 1 and itself.
+For each candidate, use a nested loop to check divisors and `break` as soon as one is found.
+Collect the primes in a list using the accumulator pattern.

+**Challenge**

+9. Without using Python's built-in `sum()`, write a program that computes the sum of all integers from 1 to N where N is provided by the user.
+Then compute the same sum using the closed-form formula N × (N + 1) / 2 and compare the two results.
+They should match.
+If they don't, you have a loop bug.